magnetis/astro/PULL_REQUEST_TEMPLATE.md

 # Sample

-_You can atach some image to show us the result, if applicable._
+_You can attach some image to show us the result, if applicable._